codecrypto-academy/pfm-web2.5-jun25/blockchain-manager/README.md

     - Create a FRONTEND in the same project that uses the REST API to handle network creation
     DELIVERABLE: Frontend code

+- Level 5
+    - With the network running, be able to add a new miner node

+- Level 6
+    - Expose docker services from a VPS
+    - Deploy full proyect in the VPS
+    - Create MCP server with the lib

 3. **Project Organization**

 - Script.
 We will put a script.sh file here that will contain all the steps to create a node.
 Test it.